 Essential Tips and FAQs

 – What is a substitute for golden syrup?
 Lyle’s Golden Syrup is a very common baking ingredient in the UK however it may be hard to source elsewhere.
-You can make this recipe using 100% molasses (your cookies will look quite dark) or substitute the golden syrup with honey, light corn syrup or light molasses.
+You can substitute the golden syrup with honey, light corn syrup or light molasses.

 – Do I have to chill the dough?
 This dough can be used straight away without chilling first but you can chill it if you like, it will make cutting out the cookies a bit easier.

 – Christmas tree ornaments or a cookie garland – use a straw to cut out small holes prior to baking.
-You might need to enlarge the holes once the cookies come out of the oven.
-Do this before they cool down by pushing a wooden skewer through the hole if it has closed up during baking.
+Enlarge the holes once the cookies come out of the oven by pushing a wooden skewer through the hole if it has closed up during baking.
 I love using baker twine for hanging them on the tree.

-– Can you freeze the dough?
-Yes provided you wrap it really well in plastic wrap.
+– Can you freeze gingerbread dough?
+Yes, provided you wrap it really well in plastic wrap.
 Keep for up to a month and defrost overnight in the fridge.
 Bring back to room temperature before rolling out, kneading it briefly so it becomes pliable.

 – How do you store gingerbread cookies?
 Store the cookies in an airtight tin, separated by greaseproof paper.
 Make sure that any decorations/icing have dried completely first!
 Your cookies will happily last for 2-3 weeks if stored properly.